Nasdanika/core/emf/readme.md

 #### Default feature

-A feature can be defined as a default feature by setting ``default-feature`` nasdanika annotation to ``true`` at the feature level or to the feature name at the class level.
+A feature can be defined as a default feature by setting ``default-feature`` Nasdanika annotation to ``true`` at the feature level or to the feature name at the class level.
 Default features are used when object configuration value is not a map, e.g. a String.

 For example, Exec ``Text`` defines ``content`` as its default feature.